 Active Schools Grants

 Active Schools is a network of parents, educators, organizations and advocates with a passion for prioritizing physical activity in schools to help students be active, healthy and happy.
-Through an Active Schools grants, your school can better promote its physical education and health curriculum and physical activity in general.
+Through an Active Schools grant, your school can better promote its physical education and health curriculum and physical activity in general.

 Action Based Learning encourages schools to join their mission and reach those children in the most need.
 Their Action Based Learning Labs and Kinesthetic Classrooms can help your school improve students’ health, wellness and education, all through movement.
 This active learning environment can lead to higher test scores, improved behavior and more engaged students.

 The focus of the Louisiana Association for Health, Physical Education, Recreation, and Dance (LAHPERD) is to improve the quality of life through health and fitness and recreational activities.
 The organization provides grants for developing and conducting school programs in health, physical education, recreation and dance.
 Funds can be used for equipment, special projects, travel, workshops or substitute pay.

 Youth Garden Grants